disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/sphericalglobalpotential.md

 ## Overview

-The `SimpleGlobalPotential` node allows an additional, global potential to be defined in a configuration, acting on all atoms.
+The `SphericalGlobalPotential` node allows an additional, global potential to be defined in a configuration, acting on all atoms.

 ## Options